 Many professionals suggest following “The $5,000” rule.
 Multiply the age of your equipment by the cost of the AC repair.
 If it’s more than $5,000, change the system.
 If it’s less, just get the repair.

 - Is your house comfortable enough in the summer?
 If not, your system isn’t working properly.

 - Are your energy bills spiking without extra usage?
 This is a symptom that your air conditioner is failing.

-If you’re not positive if you need an AC repair or if it’s time to get a replacement, Temp Air System Inc can help!
+If you’re not positive if you need an AC repair or if it’s time to get a replacement, Temp Air System Inc. can help!
 Our experts can help you establish how much life is left in your system and what the top option for your home and budget will be.
-Call us at 800-630-0082 to setup an appointment for us to check it out.
+Call us to set up an appointment for us to check it out.